Hari-Raval/automatic-differentiation/README.md

 ### Overview:

-This repository provides code to perform automatic differentiation for a user-defined function and seed vector as well as optimization techniques to determine the minimum values of functions.
-The code is made available in this GitHub repository as well as a PyPI package as described in our [documentation](https://github.com/Hari-Raval/automatic-differentiation/blob/main/docs/documentation.pdf).
+This repository provides code to perform automatic differentiation for a user-defined function and seed vector as well as optimization techniques to quickly determine the minimum values of functions.
+The code is made available in this GitHub repository as well as through a PyPI package as described in our [documentation](https://github.com/Hari-Raval/automatic-differentiation/blob/main/docs/documentation.pdf).

 ### How To Use:

-Please refer to the "How to Use" section [here](https://github.com/Hari-Raval/automatic-differentiation/blob/main/docs/documentation.pdf) for examples about how to download and run our automatic differentiation and optimization techniques software.
+Please refer to the "How to Use" section [here](https://github.com/Hari-Raval/automatic-differentiation/blob/main/docs/documentation.pdf) for examples and demos about how to download and run our automatic differentiation and optimization techniques software.

 ### Code Coverage:
 [![codecov](https://codecov.io/gh/cs107-AHJZ/cs107-FinalProject/branch/main/graph/badge.svg?token=JA65917L6C)](https://codecov.io/gh/cs107-AHJZ/cs107-FinalProject)